 While winter isn’t peak tourist season for much of the Smoky Mountains, it’s still a good time to visit.
 For travelers from the northeast and Midwest, Pigeon Forge’s mild winter weather will be a pleasant change; generally, temps stay between 40 and 50 throughout the winter, and the lows usually hover in the high 20s.
 For outdoor enthusiasts, this cooler weather doesn’t necessarily rule out enjoying the area’s main tourist draw, Great Smoky Mountains National Park.
 It may even be preferable to hot summer weather.

 Located off I-40, Pigeon Forge is within a day’s drive from as far north as Michigan and as far south as Orlando, as well as from St. Louis to the west and New York to the east.
 For groups from further away, flying into McGhee Tyson Airport in Alcoa, near Knoxville, is the way to go.
-The airport, about an hour’s drive from Pigeon Forge, is served by Allegiant, American, Delta, Frontier, US Airways and United.
+The airport, about an hour’s drive from Pigeon Forge, is served by Allegiant, American, Delta, Frontier and United.

-Where Should Groups Start their Pigeon Forge Experience?
+Where Should Groups Start Their Pigeon Forge Experience?

 Nestled in a flat spot among green mountains, the five-mile-long Pigeon Forge Parkway contains many of the area’s shops, restaurants and attractions.
-You’ll even find some lodgings right on the Parkway.
+You’ll even find some lodging right on the Parkway.
 And thanks to the city’s numbered traffic lights, finding your way around is less stressful than navigating unfamiliar territory often is.

 What Kind of Shopping and Dining Does Pigeon Forge Offer?

 Despite its small permanent population – or perhaps because of it – the dining scene in Pigeon Forge has something for everyone.
 The Old Mill Restaurant is something of a tourist destination in its own right; people stop by for the Southern-style comfort food and keep coming back for more.
-Other favorites include the Thai- and Chinese-inspired dishes at the Fusion Café Asian Grill and the sweets served up by the bakeries, cupcake shops and candy stores that cater to guests and residents alike.
+Other favorites include the Thai- and Chinese-inspired dishes at the Lee’s Fusion Café and the sweets served up by the bakeries, cupcake shops and candy stores that cater to guests and residents alike.

-No overview of Pigeon Forge’s shopping scene would be complete without a mention of the Old Mill.
+No overview of Pigeon Forge’s shopping scene would be complete without a mention of The Old Mill.
 The Old Mill itself is a local landmark, a National Register of Historic Places site, and a working mill.
 Old Mill Village, located nearby, is where your group can enjoy a selection of stores and eateries, including some that provide things ground at the Mill itself.
 It’s Pigeon Forge’s version of San Francisco’s Pier 39; visitors have to go at least once.

 I’ve Heard a Lot About Live Entertainment in Pigeon Forge…